 An Elementary Introduction to Wolfram Programming Lab: There Is More Than Just Explorations

-February 23, 2016 — Ishwarya Vardhani, Educational Partnerships
+February 23, 2016 — Ishwarya Vardhani, Education Partnerships Manager, Partnerships

 I hope you’re enjoying the Wolfram Programming Lab series.
 Today I will be sharing more classroom experiences using Programming Lab and what it makes possible.
 I will also describe the resources available to interested educators.
 So let’s get started!

 One of the local middle schools here in Champaign-Urbana conducts a community enrichment program for its students.
 When we heard about this, we knew that we wanted to participate and continue investing in our local community and school districts.
 So I’ve been working with a group of sixth graders for the past few weeks.

 One of my favorite things about Programming Lab is that it can be accessed directly from a web browser, making workshops run smoothly without needing to download software.
 Once students create a free account in Programming Lab, all their work is automatically saved and they can always go back to it.
 And some always do!
 I love it when students come up to me and say they tried to do something and it worked, or ask for my help when it didn’t.
 Both of these feel awesome, as every teacher knows.

 As always, every workshop begins with the basics.
 When we have the opportunity to work with students for an extended duration over multiple weeks or a semester, there is another cool feature of Programming Lab that we use.
 Stephen Wolfram wrote a book that also appeals to a younger audience, to introduce them to programming.
 An Elementary Introduction to the Wolfram Language is obviously a great place to start.

 The entire book is available for free online, and is also available fully within Programming Lab.